-- 1. Complete all Major Requirement Courses with the grade of C- or higher; including a 2400 level capstone requirement. - 2.
+- 1. Complete all Major Requirement Courses with the grade of C- or higher; including a 2400 level capstone requirement.\ - 2.
 Complete 4 courses in Humanities Studies (including a minimum of one Literature of Humanity and Conflict course and at least one world language course.) - 3.
 Complete 1 law course in addition to the core law course. - 4.
 Complete 1 Maritime Studies course. - 5.
 Complete 6 courses in one political science concentration area (Politics, Policy and the Law; International Relations; or Security Studies), at least one of which must be a 2400 level course. - 6.
-Complete 2 courses offered by the Department outside the cadet's primary concentration area (i.e., the "Non-Concentration Requirements").
+Complete 2 courses offered by the Department outside the cadet's primary concentration area (i.e., the "Non-Concentration Requirements"). - 7.
+All Government Majors must successfully complete a capstone experience.